Skip to main content

 • name: The name of the animation to play.

-• loop (optional): Whether to loop the animation.
-Defaults to false.
+• loop (optional): Whether to loop the animation, default is false.

 -- Stop the animation